hinto-janai/gupax/README.md

 ## What is Monero/P2Pool/XMRig/Gupax?
 [**`Monero`**](https://getmonero.org) is a secure, private, and untraceable cryptocurrency.

-[Monero GUI](https://github.com/monero-project/monero-gui) lets you run a Monero node (among other things).
-A Monero node connects you to other peers on the Monero network and lets you download Monero's [blockchain](https://en.wikipedia.org/wiki/Blockchain).
+[Monero GUI](https://github.com/monero-project/monero-gui) allows you to run a Monero node (among other things).

 ---

-[**`P2Pool`**](https://github.com/SChernykh/p2pool) is software that lets you create/join decentralized peer-to-peer Monero mining pools.
+[**`P2Pool`**](https://github.com/SChernykh/p2pool) allows you to create/join decentralized peer-to-peer Monero mining pools.

-P2Pool as a concept was [first developed for Bitcoin](https://en.bitcoin.it/wiki/P2Pool) but was [never fully realized](https://github.com/p2pool/p2pool) due to limitations.
-These limitations were fixed when [`SChernykh`](https://github.com/SChernykh) rewrote P2Pool from scratch for Monero.
+P2Pool as a concept was [first developed for Bitcoin](https://en.bitcoin.it/wiki/P2Pool) although [failed to stay relevent for various reasons](https://github.com/p2pool/p2pool).

+In late 2021, [`SChernykh`](https://github.com/SChernykh) rewrote P2Pool from scratch for Monero.

 P2Pool combines the best of solo mining and traditional pool mining:

 * **It's decentralized:** There's no central server that can be shutdown or pool admin that controls your hashrate
 * **It's permissionless:** It's peer-to-peer so there's no one to decide who can and cannot mine on the pool